UCLALibrary/research-tips/_tutorials/2021-02-05-dna-replication.markdown

 # For members of the WI+RE team who have their own profile on the Creative Team page, enter the name as firstname-lastname (e.g. doug-worsham).
 For community partners who don't have their own profile on the WI+RE site, enter their name as Firstname Lastname (e.g. Gene Block).
 The names will appear in the order you enter them.
 #
 authors:
+    - sarah-phan
+    - DNA Learning Center
+contributors:
     - jake-arakawa
-contributors:
+    - cymfenee-dean-phifer
+    - kian-ravaei
     - renee-romero
-    - kian-ravaei
-    - kaitlin-alcontin
-    - cymfenee-dean-phifer
+    - doug-worsham
 # References and Attribution
 # include a list of referenced work, if necessary
 references:
+    - DNA Learning Center
 # THUMBNAIL
 # Include a thumbnail as a square PNG with a white or transparent background.
 Our standard dimensions are 250x250 px, but any size square will do.
 Thumbnails for tutorials go in /assets/tutorials/thumbnails/, and for workshops, /assets/workshops/thumbnails/.
 #
-thumbnail: /assets/tutorials/thumbnails/SpeciesDiversityThumbnail.png
+thumbnail: /assets/tutorials/thumbnails/DNAReplicationMechanismThumbnail.png
 # HANDOUT
 # If there's a handout for this tutorial, put it in /assets/handouts/ and replace the three dots with the filename!
 handout: